 - Directional signage

 A written script of the tour is available from reception and there is an Infrared system for visitors with a compatible hearing-aid system.
 The majority of our video presentations have English subtitles.
 Please note that in the event of an emergency, house lights will come up to warn of this.
-Audio guides with Earphones and BSL (British sign language) tablets are available from reception and subject to availability**
+BSL interpretation screens are present at relevant points of the tour.

 Baby Changing and Feeding